Silver vs Gold: Which Precious Metal Is Right for Your Investment?

 The Short Answer

-For most people, the practical answer is not gold or silver.
-It is gold and silver in the right mix.
+For most Dubai investors in 2026, the practical answer is not gold or silver.
+It is holding gold as the defensive anchor and silver as the aggressive growth engine.

 Why Investors Compare These Two Metals